SummaryRead the full fact sheet

 Down syndrome (also known as trisomy 21) is a genetic condition in which the person has an extra copy of chromosome 21.
-This additional chromosome results in a number of physical and developmental characteristics and some level of intellectual disability.
+This additional chromosome causes some level of intellectual disability and can cause a number of physical and developmental characteristics.

-These days, the majority of people growing up with Down syndrome have the ability to achieve and participate as valued members of their communities, with varying degrees of support.
-Support is available for individuals with Down syndrome and their families, and for expectant parents who have received a diagnosis of Down syndrome.
+People growing up with Down syndrome have the ability to achieve and participate as valued members of their communities, with varying degrees of support.
+Local state or territory Down Syndrome Associations provide support for people with Down syndrome and their families, and for expectant parents who have received a diagnosis of Down syndrome for their child.

 Down syndrome and the extra chromosome

 Chromosomes are the blueprint for the body’s development.
-They are found in every cell in our body and determine our physical and mental characteristics.
-The usual number of chromosomes is 46 (arranged in 23 matched pairs).
+They are found in every cell in your body and determine your physical and mental characteristics.
+The usual number of chromosomes for human beings is 46 (arranged in 23 matched pairs).
 People with Down syndrome have an extra chromosome 21 in their genetic make-up.